dsrw/enu/docs/book/intro/tutorial.md

 Run your code by pressing `alt/option (⌥)`.
 Keep `alt/option (⌥)` held down to
 move around while you're coding.
-Flying is a great way to get yourself into position so you can better see what's happening, so try double jumping to get a better view.
+Flying is a great way to get yourself into position to see what's happening, so try double jumping to get a better view.

 If your `Bot` is moving too slowly for your tastes, make her run by setting the `speed` value.